Jerady/addon-commons-demo/README.md

 #Add-on commons demo
-This a little demo implementation of add-ons to be provided by external jars.
+This a demo implementation of add-ons to be provided by external jars using addon-commons API.